 Affiliations

-• Assistant Professor, Umeå University
+• Associate Professor, Umeå University

 • Leading Cyber Analytics and Learning Group